koalalorenzo/steroids/README.md

 Foreman/Honcho helps to manage the server ( *it also generates init scripts if needed* ).

 Once the Steroids structure is created, every developer can modify files in base of his needs.
-For example you can avoid MongoDB and use other modules.
+For example you can avoid MongoDB and use a different database type.

 ## License
 Steroids is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-sa/3.0/](http://creativecommons.org/licenses/by-sa/3.0/)